ogobrecht/ogobrecht.com/content/posts/2018/plex/index.md

 SELECT backapp FROM dual;
 ```

 ATTENTION: Exporting all database objects can take some time.
 I have seen huge runtime differences from 6 seconds for a small app up to several hundred seconds for big apps and/or slow databases.
 This is normally not the problem of PLEX.
-If you are interested in runtime statistics of PLEX, you can inspect the delivered `plex_runtime_log.md` in the root directory.<br>
+If you are interested in runtime statistics of PLEX, you can inspect the delivered `plex_runtime_log.md` in the root directory.\
 Also, the possibility to export the data of your tables into CSV files does not mean that you should do this without thinking about it.
 The main reason for me to implement this feature was to track changes on catalog tables by regularly calling this export feature with a sensitive table filter and max rows parameter as catalog data is often relevant in business logic.

 If you have organized your app into multiple schemas as described in [The Pink Database Paradigm][pinkdb], you may need to export database objects from more then one schema.
 This is no problem for PLEX.BackApp as all parameters are optional - you can simply logon to your second or third schema and extract only the DDL for these schemas by omitting the `p_app_id` parameter and setting `p_include_object_ddl` to `true`.
 Then unload the DDL files into a different directory - for example `app_backend_schemaName`.